google/cloud-cup/README.md

+**Warning**: This project is unmaintained and uses a deprecated SDK.
+You should use the new [Firebase web SDK](https://firebase.google.com/docs/web/setup) for your project.

 # Cloud Cup Main screen

 This repository contains the source code of the main screen of the Cloud Cup game.